RandomPerson365/WEB3/README.md

 + Bugs with simple and general testing oracles (denoted by __L__)
 + Bugs that require high-level semantical oracles (denoted by __S__)

-As classifying functional bugs can be ambiguous, we welcome suggestions to improve our classification standards.
-You can find more detailed label information in our [documentation](docs/standard.md), and we encourage you to refer to our current classification [guidelines](docs/standard.md#process) for more information.

 ## Recommended Security Analysis Tools

 Our goal is to create a comprehensive list of vulnerability detection techniques that will be a valuable resource for Web3 developers and security analysts.
 We will focus on two main categories: